cycle/database/CONTRIBUTING.md

 If you're looking for ways to contribute but are unsure where to start, consider the following areas:

-- Addressing TODOs
-- Updating dependencies to the latest versions
-- Suggesting quality improvements
-- Adding more tests
-- Correcting typos or improving documentation

-Check our [Open Issues](https://github.com/cycle/database/issues) for more specific tasks.
+- **Documentation:** Help us improve and expand our documentation to make it more comprehensive and easier to understand.
+- **Architecture Changes:** Propose or implement improvements to the project's architecture to enhance its efficiency, scalability, or usability.
+- **Performance Enhancements:** Identify and contribute improvements to make Cycle DBAL faster and more resource-efficient.
+- **Feature Suggestions:** Have an idea for a new feature?
+Let us know or contribute code to make it happen.

+For more specific tasks or if you're unsure where to start, check our [Open Issues](https://github.com/cycle/database/issues).

 <br>